Bohio Dive Resort

 The Bohio Dive Resort is small in size and intimate in nature.
 Each room at the resort offers a spectacular view of the Caribbean Sea and comes complete with a comfortable balcony and are all air conditioned.

 Located within the Bohio Dive Resort, The Guanahani Restaurant is open every day for breakfast, lunch and dinner.
 The cooks have created a delicious blend of local and international flavors which rival any restaurant on the island.
 Local tuna, often landed fresh to the beach, sumptuous steaks and crispy sushi rolls are just some of the delicacies available.
-Don’t be surprised if you see Pad Thai for some Oriental flavor or Mahi Mahi caught that day on the ever changing specials menu.
+Don’t be surprised if you see Pad Thai or Mahi Mahi caught that day on their ever-changing specials menu.

 If you have been out fishing yourself and landed a catch, we will be happy to put a dish together with you for the full ocean to plate experience!
 Open every day The Bohio Bar menu offers all-day snacks featuring local fish and conch as well as more traditional burgers and Paninis.
 Relax, enjoy and recharge for your next dive.